Autocar India

 The Camry’s cabin offers great occupant comfort and practicality

 One of the highlights of the Camry is its cabin, which manages to be comfortable and ergonomically sound.
-The two outer seats at the back are well-cushioned and supportive while also featuring an electric recline function – the standard backrest angle is good as is, though.
+The two outer seats at the back are well-cushioned and supportive, and they also feature an electric recline function – the standard backrest angle is good as is, though.
 A ‘boss function’ allows the left rear-seat passenger to move the front passenger seat for even more legroom.
 However, the caveat here is that the latter will have to raise their seat a bit to liberate usable footroom for the former.
 The broad and ventilated front seats are comfy, too.

 Toyota Camry rear seats